wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 3. Select **version-2** as the associated GitHub branch and enter `2.0.0` as the version name.
 Next click **Create**.

     !!! info
-        The `version-2` GitHub branch has another version of the REST API implementation with the required configurations to connect to the sample MySQL.
+        The `version-2` GitHub branch has another version of the Service implementation with the required configurations to connect to the sample MySQL.

 4. Click **Config & Deploy**.
 When the **Config & Deploy** pane opens, enter values for the **dbHost**, **dbUser**, **dbPassword**, **dbName**, and **dbPort** fields based on the database you provisioned in [Step 3.1: Provision a database](#step-31-provision-a-database).

 5. Click **Deploy**.

-Now you have successfully deployed a new version of your REST API.
+Now you have successfully deployed a new version of your Service.

-### Step 3.3: Publish the new REST API version
+### Step 3.3: Publish the new Service version

-To publish the new version of the REST API you created, repeat [Step 1.4: Publish the REST API](#step-14-publish-the-rest-api)
+To publish the new version of the Service you created, repeat [Step 1.4: Publish the Service](#step-14-publish-the-rest-api)

-### Step 3.4: Consume the new REST API version
+### Step 3.4: Consume the new Service version

 You can try out the new version via the front-end application.
-For more information about accessing and using the front-end application, see [Step 2.3.5: Invoke the REST API](#step-23-deploy-a-web-application-and-invoke-the-rest-api).
+For more information about accessing and using the front-end application, see [Step 2.3.5: Invoke the Service](#step-23-deploy-a-web-application-and-invoke-the-rest-api).

 !!! info
-    You do not need to subscribe the `readingListApp` application on the Developer Portal to the new REST API version because Choreo automatically creates this subscription.
+    You do not need to subscribe the `readingListApp` application on the Developer Portal to the new Service version because Choreo automatically creates this subscription.